Bancroft’s School 11 Plus (11+) Entrance Exam Information – Key Details

 The closing date for registrations is at the beginning of December in the year prior to entry (while your child is in Year 6).

-The school offers Drapers’ Scholarships, Music Scholarships and means-tested Francis Bancroft Scholarships and Foundation Awards.
+The school offers Drapers’ Scholarships, Music Scholarships and assisted places.
 Candidates who only apply for scholarships and/or awards will not be considered for fee-paying places.

 For further information about the application and admissions process at Bancroft’s School, please contact the Senior School Admissions Office: firstname.lastname@example.org or 020 8506 6761.